Amazon, the biggest book retailer in the world, was the first company to see the potential in retailing self-published work.

 - Some examples

-KEYWORDS: Use google keyword search tool to find keywords to use in your title and book description.
+Use google keyword search tool, and Amazon’s own search engine, to find keywords to use in your title and book description.

 Write down several words or phrases that you believe readers would be likely to search for when looking for your book.
 Check these with the Google Keyword Tool to find out roughly how many people search for those words phrases.
 Then look through the list of other, related phrases that people actually look for.